Also, The Stability-Plasticity Dilemma

 Like natural neural networks, this method permits the inclusion of both plasticity and stability as two separate, and distinct, components, which act independently of each other.
 In other words, they are not mutually exclusive.
 Because of this, multi-temporal synapses are able to continuously

 ) learn and adapt, while the network-driven system interacts with its complex environment.

 Problem or Dilemma?

-There is some disagreement on the Internet, as to whether we should call this a problem, or a dilemma.
-I recently got an e-mail from someone (May-2013) who insisted it should be a dilemma, but who would not share who he (or she?) was.
+Apparently, there is some disagreement on the Internet, as to whether we should call this a problem, or a dilemma.
+I recently received an e-mail from someone (May-2013) who insisted it should be called a dilemma, but who would not share who he (or she?) was.
 His (her?) argument was that everybody agrees with him (or her, whoever he or she is).

 There does seem to be some efferent